infinum/eightshift-docs/website/docs/basics/helpers-javascript.md

 ## checkAttr

 Checks whether the attributes exist in the attributes list.
-If value is not set, it checks for default value.
-If default value is not set, it adds fallback value depending on type, or if `undefinedAllowed` is set to `true`, it sets it to `undefined`.
+If the value is not set, it checks for the default value.
+If the default value is not set, it adds a fallback value depending on the type, or if `undefinedAllowed` is set to `true`, it sets it to `undefined`.

 * @param {string}  key Key to check.
 * @param {array}   attributes Array of attributes.